Deadliest Catch: Deadliest Catch: Bloodline

 A spinoff titled Deadliest Catch: Bloodline premiered on April 14, 2020.
 The series focuses on Josh Harris and Casey McManus exploring the notes Phil Harris left behind on a fishing chart of the Hawaiian Islands and learning to catch Ahi tuna.

 Deadliest Catch: The Viking Returns

 A spinoff titled Deadliest Catch: The Viking Returns premiered on September 13, 2022.
 The series focuses on Sig Hansen and his daughter, Mandy, as they try their hand at fishing off the coast of Norway after the Alaskan red king crab fishery is shut down.
 Sig brings along son-in-law Clark Pederson, one of his crew members from the F/V Northwestern, to join him and Mandy.
 In order to catch over $1 million in Norwegian red king crab quota, the Hansen family return to the M/S Stålbas to catch it.
 Mandy, in order to lure Saga captain and co-owner Jake Anderson, into going fishing with them, offers him a 10% ownership stake into the business, taken from her own percentage.

+Deadliest Catch: Northern Edge

+A spinoff titled Deadliest Catch: Northern Edge was announced in May 2026.
+It will premiere in the first quarter of 2027 and follow a crab fishing fleet in the North Atlantic off the coast of Newfoundland.